The New Science: Titles

 The full title of the 1725 edition was Principj di una Scienza Nuova Intorno alla Natura delle Nazioni per la Quale si Ritruovano i Principj di Altro Sistema del Diritto Naturale delle Genti, ending with a dedication to Cardinal Lorenzo Corsini, the future Pope Clement XII.
 Principj and ritruovano being archaic spellings of principi and ritrovano, the title may be loosely translated "Principles of a New Science Concerning the Nature of Nations, through Which Are Recovered the Principles of Another System of the Natural Law of Peoples".

 The 1730 edition was titled Cinque Libri di Giambattista Vico de' Principj d' una Scienza Nuova d'Intorno alla Comune Natura della Nazioni ("Giambattista Vico's Five Books on the Principles of a New Science Concerning Nations' Shared Nature"), ending with a dedication to Clement XII.

 The 1744 edition was slightly emended to Principj di Scienza Nuova di Giambattista Vico d'Intorno alla Comune Natura delle Nazioni ("Giambattista Vico's Principles of New Science Concerning Nations' Shared Nature"), without a title page dedication.
 Clement had died in 1740 and Vico in 1744, before the edition's publication.

 Creation

 In 1720, Vico began work on the Scienza Nuova as part of a treatise on universal rights.
 Although it was originally supposed to be sponsored by Cardinal Corsini, Vico was forced to finance the publication himself after the cardinal pleaded financial difficulty and withdrew his patronage.
 It was the first work by Vico to be written in Italian, since his previous ones had been in Latin.

 The first edition of the New Science appeared in 1725.
 Vico worked on two heavily revised editions.
 The first was published in 1730, the second posthumously in 1744.
+The English translated version was published in 1948.